 4.4 Open Access Land provides a valuable resource for both visitors and local residents, which requires maintenance and protection from development.
-The Neighbourhood Plan seeks to protect the rights of access for walkers on Open Access Land similar to that provided in the case of public rights of way in the Peak District Local Plan Policy DMT5: Development Affecting Public Right of Way, to prevent construction of walls or fences that would obstruct access.
+The Neighbourhood Plan seeks to protect the rights of access for walkers on Open Access Land similar to that provided in the case of public rights of way in the Peak District Development Management Policy DTM5 (Development affecting a public right of way), to prevent construction of walls or fences that would obstruct access.
 Exceptions could include temporary fencing for wildlife and livestock management.

-DN POLICY 1: Open Access Land.
+DN POLICY 1: Open Access Land